Spuddy10345/whisper-raycast-extension/README.md

 ### 2. Install the Extension

-Since this extension isn't on the Raycast Store (yet!), you'll install it from the source code:
+Since this extension isn't on the Raycast Store ,you'll need to install it from the source code:

 1.  **Clone the Repository:**
     ```bash